-‡ [Thelomatoscopic.]
-From two Greek words : the first of which denotes the faculty of the will-the volitional faculty-as contradistinguished from the intellectual.
+Vide supra, note , p.
+87.] § [Thelematoscopic.]
+From two Greek words, the first of which denotes the faculty of the will the volitional faculty-as contradistinguished from the intellectual.
 It seems wonderful, that, neither from the Greek, nor from the Latin, a word so continually in demand as the substantive will should have any conjugate in the shape of an adjective belonging to it.
-The adjective volitional, derived by analogy from the substantive volition, is not in Sheridan's English Dictionary, nor, probably, in any other: instead of it may be found the word volitive, a word which is not at all in use, nor is, by a good deal, so nearly allied in sound.
+The adjective volutional, derived by analogy from the substantive volutional, derived by analogy from the substantive volutional, is not in Sheridan's English Dictionary, nor, probably, in any other; instead of it may be found the word volitive, a word which is not at all in use, nor is, by a good deal, so nearly alled in sound.

-§ [Aploputhematic Pathology.]
-Either from the genus Techno-

-logy, or from the genus Aplopathematic Pathology, the process of ramification might have been carried on further to an indefinite length.
-But, on the present occasion,-partly in consideration of the quantity of labour, which, in case of any such formal continuation, would, on the part of the author, have been necessary, partly of the largeness of the draughts which it would have been necessary to make on the patience of the reader,-at this point it has been deemed most advisable to stop.
+|| [Aplopathematic Pathology.]
+Either from the genus Technology, or from the genus Aplopathematic Pathology, the process of ramification might have been carried on further to an indefinite length.
+But, on the present occasion, in consideration partly of the quantity of labour, which, in case of any such formal continuation, would, on the part of the author, have been necessary, partly of the largeness of the draughts which it would have been necessary to make on the patience of the reader-at this point it has been deemed most advisable to stop.